 Fourth, transportation and logistics companies and special reports are a perfect match.
 White papers are the ideal marketing tool.
 Their format and detail lend themselves to explaining difficult concepts and complex business processes.
 That makes them a perfect fit.

 That lays out why special reports work.
-Now, let me address some murmurs about the future of special reports.
+Now, let me address some whispers about the future of special reports.

 White Papers: Are Their Days Numbered?

-There’s talk of decline in the use of special reports.
+There’s some talk of decline in the use of special reports.
 Some marketers blame new media.
-They cite the growing use of social media, the move away from text to graphics, and the move to shorter form content.
+They cite the growing use of social media, the move away from text to audio and video, and the move to shorter form content.

 Some of these claims have merit.
 But let’s dig a little deeper.

 First, these claims apply more to B2C than B2B businesses.
 Additionally, these predictions may apply more to some B2B industries than others.

 In my view, white papers are here to stay.

 As I said above, logistics is truly complex.
 The logistics industry has multiple activities, business practices, tools and technologies.
 You just can’t dumb down logistics.
 So, your products and services need to be explained.
 And special reports do that.